xieguanglei/dalaran/README.md

 Basiclly the tool can do these for you:

-* config webpack within some default loaders, plugins; config babel within confortable presets.
+* config webpack within some default loaders, plugins; config babel within comfortable presets.
 * automatically find entries and specify dist through given rules (you are still able to customize).
 * run mocha tests in karma and chrome without much configuration.
 * provide a development enviroment using webpack-dev-middleware and express.